birromer/guerledan/readme.md

-#+TITLE:Readme

-* Guerledan experimental class at ENSTA Bretagne - 2020
+# Guerledan experimental class at ENSTA Bretagne - 2020

 The activities followed were: